Paris, France

 Best Times to Visit Attractions to Avoid Crowds

-- Early Mornings: Beat the crowds by visiting iconic attractions like the Louvre or Notre-Dame Cathedral early in the morning when they first open.
+- Early Mornings: Beat the crowds by visiting popular attractions like the Louvre or Notre Dame Cathedral right when they open in the morning.

 #